zhf3564859793/CRG/README.md

 ## 2. How to use
 ### 2.1 Reaction generation
 You can find reaction generation part in folder(generate_model).
-We provide a well trained model uspto_model_v1_epoch60.pth, so you can use it dirctly(we also provided the training dataset “uspto_reaction_smile_aug.txt“,yo can also train a new model).
+We provided a well trained model uspto_model_v1_epoch60.pth, so you can use it dirctly(we also provided the training dataset “uspto_reaction_smile_aug.txt“,yo can also train a new model).
+* genarationv6_mult_step.ipynb: it generate
+* combine_result_v1.ipynb: it combined

+### 2.2 correlation evaluation
+You can find different methods for correlation evaluation.

+### 2.3 Similarity prediction
+You can find the XGBoost model to predict similarity and the SHAP analysis part.